Skip to content

 • algae

-Most importantly, the last point makes it a natural adversary of garden pests.
-Those who want to tolerate leopard slugs in their garden can naturally regulate the slug population and should not drive them away but ensure they feel particularly comfortable.
+Especially the last point makes it a natural adversary of plant pests in the garden.
+Those who tolerate leopard slugs in their garden can naturally regulate the snail population and should not drive them away but ensure they feel particularly comfortable.

 Leopard Slug Drives Away Spanish Slugs

-Important: Leopard slugs are highly territorial.
-Once they establish a territory, they will defend it, making them particularly effective in protecting garden beds.
+Important: Leopard slugs are strictly territorial.
+Once they have claimed a territory, they defend it against other snails.
+This makes them particularly effective in protecting garden beds.

-How to Protect and Support Leopard Slugs in Your Garden
+How to Protect and Support the Leopard Slug in Your Garden

-To encourage leopard slugs to settle and thrive in your garden, provide them with suitable habitats and living conditions.
-This will help them more effectively combat unwanted slugs.
+To encourage leopard slugs to settle and thrive in your garden, you should provide them with suitable hiding places and living conditions.
+This way, they can multiply and more effectively tackle the unwanted slugs.

-• Create a natural garden with areas that are not overly tidy.
-A garden that appears untidy often has higher biodiversity and a greater number of beneficial creatures, such as hedgehogs and slug-eating bird species.
+• Design the garden naturally and don’t “tidy up” everywhere.
+A garden that appears untidy often has higher biodiversity and a greater number of beneficial organisms, such as hedgehogs or slug-eating bird species.

-• Leave dead wood and leaves in some areas – they provide shelter and food.
+• Leave deadwood and leaves in some areas–here they find food and retreats.

-• The shelters for leopard slugs should ideally be located near vegetable beds, so they remain within their territory.
+• The protection areas for leopard slugs should ideally be located near vegetable beds.
+This way, they are within the slug’s territory and are protected and defended against invading slugs.

 How to Identify Leopard Slugs